Japan probes under-reporting of Fukushima radiation dosage

-The Asahi Shimbun newspaper reported on Saturday that an executive from Build-Up, a subcontractor to plant owner Tokyo Electric Power, told workers to cover the devices called dosimeters when working in high-radiation areas.
+The Asahi Shimbun newspaper reported on Saturday that an executive from Build-Up, a subcontrator to plant owner Tokyo Electric Power, told workers to cover the devices called dosimeters when working in high-radiation areas.

 Nine workers wore the lead plates around the devices once after the executive’s plea, Public broadcaster NHK said, citing the subcontractor’s president.